-Strategic Plan Relationship: Build Strong Communities and Cultural Assets
+Strategic Plan Relationship: Strong Organization

 The efficient use and preservation of Prime Agricultural Land and resources supports the local and regional agricultural economy and helps build towards creating a strong community.
 The rezoning is required as a condition of severance approval which was granted by the Town's Committee of Adjustment on August 3, 2021.
-Allowing the consolidated farming business to dispose of (sell) the existing residential dwelling eases the financial burden normally associated with carrying expensive residential real estate (i.e. via debt servicing).
+Allowing the consolidated farming business to dispose of (sell) the existing residential dwelling eases the financial burden normally associated with carrying expensive residential real estate.
 This barrier to owning affordable agricultural land makes the purchasing of the retained farmland more attainable.